-Table 1: Total Fertility Rates (TFRs) of OECD Countries in 1960, 2019, and 2021 nuclear proliferation, or ethnic strife" (Peterson, 1999).
+Table 1Total fertility rates (TFRs) of OECD countries in 1960, 2019, and 2021

-Notes: We use United Nations (2022) data.
+We use United Nations (2022) data.
 We calculate the change in the TFR between 1960 and 2019 because COVID-19 may have influenced the TFR beyond 2020.
+Abbreviation: OECD, Organisation for Economic Co-operation and Development.

-In more measured terms, economists have voiced concerns that are, for example, summarized by Bloom et al. (2010) and various articles in The Routledge Handbook of the Economics of Ageing (cf. Hurd and Rohwedder, 2023; Kuhn, 2023; Sánchez-Romero and Prskawetz, 2023).
-These relate to the sustainability of social security systems and retirement schemes in the face of low fertility (Gruber and Wise, 1998; Bloom et al., 2007; Breyer et al., 2010), potentially lower productivity and lower labor supply of an aging workforce (Skirbekk, 2008; Mahlberg et al., 2013; Cooley and Henriksen, 2018), and a potential decline in innovation when an older population demands fewer innovative products or is less capable of innovation (Canton et al., 2002; Borghans and ter Weel, 2002; Aksoy et al., 2019).
+In more measured terms, economists have voiced concerns that are, for example, summarized by Bloom et al. (2010) and in various chapters of The Routledge Handbook of the Economics of Ageing (see Hurd & Rohwedder 2023, Kuhn 2023, Sánchez-Romero & Prskawetz 2023).
+These relate to the sustainability of social security and healthcare systems in the face of low fertility (Gruber & Wise 1998, Bloom et al. 2007, Kuhn 2023), the potentially lower productivity and lower labor supply of an aging workforce (Mahlberg et al. 2013, Cooley & Henriksen 2018), a potential decline in innovation when an older population demands fewer innovative products or is less capable of innovation (Borghans & ter Weel 2002, Canton et al. 2002, Aksoy et al. 2019), and a possible reduction in entrepreneurship among older populations (Liang et al. 2018).
 Most recently, Jones (2022) has modeled declining innovation and reduced economic growth as consequences of low fertility.
-Jones claims that negative population growth can become entrenched and lead to a stagnation of living standards, and, eventually, to a vanishing economy in terms of an "empty planet."
+Jones (2022, p.
+3491) claims that negative population growth can become entrenched and lead to a stagnation of living standards and, eventually, to a vanishing economy in terms of an "empty planet."

 However, counteracting forces also exist that would help to deal with the potentially negative economic consequences of low fertility and population decline.
-For example, when fertility falls, the ratio of dependents starts to shrink initially because of fewer children, opening a time window to reap the benefits of a "demographic dividend"; labor force participation (particularly of women) tends to rise, which leads to an immediate increase of the labor force; and families tend to invest more in the education of each child because more resources are available if they need to care for fewer children.
+For example, when fertility falls, the ratio of dependents starts to shrink initially because of fewer children, opening a time window to reap the benefits of a demographic dividend; labor force participation (particularly of women) tends to rise, which leads to an immediate increase of the labor force; and families tend to invest more in the education of each child because more resources are available if they need to care for fewer children.
 This, in turn, implies higher productivity among these children when they enter the labor market.
-For a recent contribution that is on a more cheerful side regarding the effects of low fertility see Skirbekk (2022).
+For a recent contribution that is on the more optimistic side regarding the effects of low fertility, readers are referred to Skirbekk (2022).

-In this survey, we describe the main determinants of low fertility in high-income countries in Section 2, assess the potential economic effects of low fertility in Section 3, discuss adjustment mechanisms for individuals and economies in Section 4, propose a simple economic framework in Section 5 that allows for incorporating some of the channels discussed and that helps to explain why the relationship between fertility and economic growth in the data tends to be negative rather than positive on balance, and draw some lessons for economic policymakers in Section 6.
+In this review, we describe the main determinants of low fertility in high-income countries in Section 2, assess the potential economic effects of low fertility in Section 3, discuss adjustment mechanisms for individuals and economies in Section 4, propose a simple economic framework in Section 5 that allows for incorporating some of the channels discussed and helps to explain why the relationship between fertility and economic growth in the data tends to be negative rather than positive on balance, and draw some lessons for economic policymakers in Section 6.
 Finally, in Section 7, we conclude.